 How to Cut SportFlex Iron On™:

-- Load your mat with the SportFlex Iron On™ lining side down.
+- Load your mat with the SportFlex Iron On™ lining (shiny) side down.

-- For the Explore Family turn the Smart Set Dial to Custom.
+- For the Cricut Explore Air Family turn the Smart Set Dial to Custom.
 Select SportFlex Iron On™ from the list of materials.
-For the Maker select the SportFlex Iron On™ Setting.
+For the Cricut Maker select the SportFlex Iron On™ Setting.

 - MIRROR your design.